riodda/alpaca-trading-bot/README.md

 `webhook_port = 80`

-Replace my-token with a random generated token
+Replace my-token with a random generated token (with linux you can generate a random token with `tr -dc A-Za-z0-9 </dev/urandom | head -c 13 ; echo ''`)

 `webhook_token = "my-token"`